vipulku0/AliceBlue-dotnetconnect/README.md

+<h1>Alice Blue .Net library</h1>

-<h1>The official .Net client for communicating with Alice Blue API.</h1>
+The official .Net client for communicating with Alice Blue API.

 Alice Blue is a set of REST-like APIs that expose many capabilities required to build a complete investment and trading platform.
 Execute orders in real time, manage user portfolio, and more, with the simple HTTP API collection.